About Dr. E.

 Hoodoo Magical Sachet Powders

 One of the signature methods of affecting someone with rootwork is through the use of magical sachet powders.
 Hoodoo magical sachet powders are deployed by sprinkling them where the intended target will touch them, walk over them or track through them in some way.
-Hoodoo magical sachet powders derive their power from the herbs and roots that are ground down to a fine powder and blended together with a dust-like carrier (Dr. E. Products uses corn starch as a carrer) so that the powder spreads easily and flies on the wind.
+Hoodoo magical sachet powders derive their power from the herbs and roots that are ground down to a fine powder and blended together with a dust-like carrier (Dr. E. Products uses corn starch as a carrier) so that the powder spreads easily and flies on the wind.
 They are often sprinkled in a person's tracks to hit him through the feet as he walks over it; this is the most common way of using magical powders like Hot Foot Powder.
 Hoodoo sachet powders can also be used to dust letters or gifts that are then mailed or given to a person.
 When the letter is opened and the target touches the object, the powder gets on their body and hits them on a physical and magical level.
 Hoodoo sachet powders only affect the target who is named during the powder's use.

 Hoodoo Condition Oils